 European Fashion Trend Report: Publishers earn well with fashion!

-The fashion segment is becoming more and more important for Tradedoubler in Europe and especially in the Nordics.
+The fashion segment is becoming more and more important for Tradedoubler in Europe.
 When comparing numbers from 2017 with 2016, we saw particular growth in Poland, Sweden, Switzerland and the Netherlands in this segment.
 In Poland our fashion business grew by 91% YOY, and in the Netherlands by 29% YOY.
 In Sweden the share of the fashion industry in the overall affiliate business has grown by 27% YOY and now accounts for almost 20% of the overall Swedish affiliate business.
 In Switzerland the share of fashion has grown by 63% YOY and now accounts for 16% of the overall Swiss affiliate business.

 The online shopper is going mobile quickly